UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 UCLA Stats and Trends

-- UCLA is 5-2 against the spread and 5-2 overall in games when it puts up more than 28.9 points.
+- When UCLA scores more than 28.9 points, it is 5-2 against the spread and 5-2 overall.

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.